thomashikaru/thomashikaru.github.io/README.md

 # Thomas Hikaru Clark's Page

 ## About Me
 I grew up in Tokyo, Japan but my family has moved around a lot since then.
-After graduating from college, I spent two years teaching HS Computer Science and Math in Jacksonville, FL.
+After graduating from college, I spent two years [teaching](https://ace.nd.edu/news/getting-things-done-escape-room-style) HS Computer Science and Math in Jacksonville, FL.
 What I loved about being a teacher was the opportunity to make complex ideas accessible to students, as well as engaging in coaching and mentorship.
-I have three sisters, a mixed-breed rescue dog, and Bi-Racial Identity Confusion Syndrome (BRICS).
+I have three sisters, a mixed-breed rescue dog, and Bi-Racial Identity Confusion Syndrome.

 ![](pirome.jpeg)